 - The average lifespan of a Pekin duck is roughly eight to 12 years.

-- The selective breeding process used to create this duck breed allows hens to produce extra large eggs as well as more meat than the vast majority of other common duck breeds.
+- The selective breeding process used to create this duck breed allows hens to produce extra-large eggs and more meat than the vast majority of other common duck breeds.

 Pekin Duck Behavior

-- As noted, Pekin ducks, both hens and drakes, are known to be friendly and non-aggressive poultry birds.
+- As noted, Pekin ducks, both hens, and drakes are known to be friendly and non-aggressive poultry birds.
 They sometimes accept being petted by those who are raising them as either a pet or egg bird.
-Handling the ducklings frequently from the time they are hatched will help get the birds accustomed to being held and touched, if this is an important consideration for you.
-Stroking their bellies gently while they lay upside down in your lap seems to be a favorite activity of Pekins that like being touched.
+Handling the ducklings frequently from the time they are hatched will help get the birds accustomed to being held and touched if this is an important consideration for you.
+Stroking their bellies gently while they lay upside down in your lap seems to be a favorite Pekins activity that likes being touched.